liquidg3/Titan-Alfred/README.md

 ```

 ## Controller Stub
-The default stub layout for a controller defining the startup and index ( on page load ) stubs
+The default stub layout for a controller defining the startup and index ( on page load ) stubs, if you wish to add in your own
+compile time include tags you can do so by passing it into the render of the view.
+In this example we are creating the
+supporting myCustomCode include from the above example.

 ```